 Isola della Fiamma Grillo 2019 - Great value, I like this.
 Aroma, to be flowery: like a ripe peach torn in half.
 In mouth - some acidity, peach stone, touch of orange and interesting nutty note.
-Great with pistachios not sure if enough structure for most meals tho. — a year ago
+Great with pistachios not sure if enough structure for most meals tho. — 3 years ago

 Such a beauty!
 Definitely got better with some air, however, who can resist an open bottle of champagne?

 Biscuits, dairy, white peach, lemon zest, wet stone and then that slightly oxidative bolli character.

 Intense, creamy and perfectly balanced in the mouth with a beautiful mousse. — 3 years ago

 Popped and poured.
 Deep straw color with a persistent mousse.
 On the nose, this Champagne has autolytic and oxidative notes of almond breakfast croissants and marzipan with lemon curd.
 That palate is quite rich with citrus and nuts.
 I must admit that all of my previous experiences with Duval Leroy has been with the standard blue label Brut NV which does not carry the Premier Cru designation so take the following comments with a grain of salt.
 Based off the color, flavor profile, and the fact that cork did not expand after being extracted, I am left to wonder if this wine has seen some years of age.
 Unfortunately, there is no disgorgement data to be found and the date code is all gibberish to me.
 Regardless, a perfectly nice bottle of Champagne if you like those more oxidative qualities. — 3 years ago